 Despite reporting third quarter results that were largely in line with or even ahead of expectations, Spotify’s share price dropped by more than 6 percent in the aftermath of its earnings release on Thursday.
 The drop was largely driven by fears of slowing user growth and the company’s plans to “accelerate the pace of investment in R&D and Content in 2019”, which would likely reduce operating margins for the “foreseeable future”.

-If the company wants to be successful over the long term, it needs to solve the riddle that all streaming companies are facing in their quest to become profitable: balancing revenue and content acquisition costs.
-For every song a user streams on Spotify, the company has to pay a certain amount to the record company owning the rights to that song.
+Like all streaming companies, Spotify is facing an uphill climb towards profitability as it needs to find a way of maximizing revenue while keeping content acquisition costs at bay.
+For every song a user streams on Spotify, the company must pay a certain amount to the record company owning the rights to that song.
 While the rate per individual stream is very small